 This Annual Report on Form 10-K, as well as information included in future filings by the Company with the Securities and Exchange Commission and information contained in written material, press releases and oral statements issued by or on behalf of the Company, contains, or may contain, "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 that reflect management's current outlook for future periods.
 These statements may be identified by the use of words such as "plan," "expect," "aim," "believe," "project," "anticipate," "intend," "estimate," "should," "could" and other expressions that indicate future events and trends.
 All statements that address expectations or projections about the future, including statements about the Company's strategy for growth, product and service development, market share position, claims, expenditures, financial results and cash requirements, are forward-looking statements.
+Without limitation, projected developments in the mortgage interest rate and overall economic environment set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Trends and Recent Conditions" constitute forward-looking statements.
 Forward-looking statements are based on certain assumptions and expectations of future events that are subject to a number of risks and uncertainties.
+For a description of factors that may cause actual results to differ materially from such forward-looking statements, see Item 1A, "Risk Factors" of this Annual Report on Form 10-K.

 Actual future results and trends may differ materially from historical results or those projected in any such forward-looking statements depending on a variety of factors, including, but not limited to, the following:

-- the level of real estate transactions, the level of mortgage origination volumes (including refinancing) and changes to the insurance requirements of the participants in the secondary mortgage market, and the effect of these factors on the demand for title insurance; - changes in general economic, business, and political conditions, including the performance of the financial and real estate markets; - compliance with government regulation and significant changes to applicable regulations or in their application by regulators; - the possible inadequacy of provisions for claims to cover actual claim losses; - the incidence of fraud-related losses; - heightened regulatory scrutiny and investigations of the title insurance industry; - unanticipated adverse changes in securities markets, including interest rates, could result in material losses on the Company's investments; - the Company's dependence on key management personnel, the loss of whom could have a material adverse affect on the Company's business: - the Company's ability to develop and offer products and services that meet changing industry standards in a timely and costeffective manner; - statutory requirements applicable to the Company's insurance subsidiaries which require them to maintain minimum levels of capital, surplus and reserves and restrict the amount of dividends that they may pay to the Company without prior regulatory approval; - significant competition that the Company's operating subsidiaries face; - the Company's business concentration in the states of Texas and North Carolina, the sources of approximately 58.8% of our title insurance premiums written; and - other risks detailed elsewhere in this document and in the Company's other filings with the SEC.
+- the level of real estate transactions, the level of mortgage origination volumes (including refinancing) and changes to the insurance requirements of the participants in the secondary mortgage market, and the effect of these factors on the demand for title insurance; - changes in general economic, business, and political conditions, including the performance of the financial and real estate markets; - compliance with government regulation, including pricing regulation, and significant changes to applicable regulations or in their application by regulators; - the possible inadequacy of provisions for claims to cover actual claim losses; - the incidence of fraud-related losses; - heightened regulatory scrutiny and investigations of the title insurance industry; - unanticipated adverse changes in securities markets, including interest rates, could result in material losses on the Company's investments; - the Company's dependence on key management personnel, the loss of whom could have a material adverse affect on the Company's business: - the Company's ability to develop and offer products and services that meet changing industry standards in a timely and cost-effective manner; - statutory requirements applicable to the Company's insurance subsidiaries which require them to maintain minimum levels of capital, surplus and reserves and restrict the amount of dividends that they may pay to the Company without prior regulatory approval; - a downgrade from a rating agency could result in a loss of underwriting business; - significant competition that the Company's operating subsidiaries face; - the Company's business is concentrated geographically in North Carolina, which comprises approximately 30.6% of our premiums written; and - other risks detailed elsewhere in this document and in the Company's other filings with the SEC.